713.04 Substance of Interview Must Be Made of Record [R-07.2022]

 - (F) a general indication of any other pertinent matters discussed;

 - (G) if appropriate, the general results or outcome of the interview; and

-- (H) in the case of an interview via electronic mail a paper copy of the contents exchanged over the internet MUST be made and placed in the patent application file as required by the Federal Records Act in the same manner as an Examiner Interview Summary form is entered.
+- (H) in the case of an interview via electronic mail, a copy of the contents exchanged over the Internet MUST be made and placed in the patent application file as required by the Federal Records Act in the same manner as an Examiner Interview Summary form is entered.

 II.
 EXAMINER TO CHECK FOR ACCURACY

 Examiners are expected to carefully review the applicant’s record of the substance of an interview.
 If the record is not complete or accurate, the examiner may give the applicant a 2-month time period to complete the reply under 37 CFR 1.135(c) where the record of the substance of the interview is in a reply to a non-final Office action.

 The reply filed on is not fully responsive to the prior Office action because it fails to include a complete or accurate record of the substance of the interview.
 Since the above-mentioned reply appears to be bona fide, applicant is given a shortened statutory period of TWO (2) MONTHS from the mailing date of this notice within which to supply the omission or correction in order to avoid abandonment.
 EXTENSIONS OF THIS TIME PERIOD MAY BE GRANTED UNDER 37 CFR 1.136(a) but in no case can any extension carry the date for reply to this letter beyond the maximum period of SIX MONTHS set by statute (35 U.S.C.
 133 ).

 1. In bracket 2, insert the date of the interview.